enarjord/passivbot/README.md

 # passivbot_futures
-trading bot running on bybit inverse futures
+trading bot running on bybit inverse futures and binance usdt futures

 use at own risk